- Depart London on an overnight flight to Cape Town.

-- Today we head to our final area on our safari from the Cape to the Kalahari by driving north to Mata Mata Camp in the south-west of Kgalagadi Transfrontier Park.
+- Today we head to our final area on our safari from the Cape to the Kalahari by driving north to Kgalagadi Transfrontier Park.
 The park is one of the last true wilderness reserves in the world and many mammal species can be seen in the park: Kalahari lion, African wild cat, leopard, cheetah, caracal, meerkat, jackal, hyena and many antelope species.
 The first birds to be noticed will most probably be the sociable weavers and their huge nests.

 - Time permitting, this evening we will enjoy a walk through the dunes or relax with a ‘sundowner’ in front of the waterhole.

-- Accommodation: Nossop Camp, Kgalagadi Transfrontier Park, 1-night on full board basis.
+- Accommodation: Kgalagadi Transfrontier Park, 4-nights on full board basis.

 - Before we transfer to Upington for the start of our journey back home, we have a final opportunity for an early morning birding excursion in Kgalagadi Transfrontier Park.
 We then drive to Upington for a domestic flight to Cape Town connecting on to our overnight flight back to the UK.